buwilliams/learn-posthog/README.md

 # Learn PostHog

-A project to help me and others get up to speed on PostHog's tech stack and various bits of advice that make working at PostHog even better.
+A project to help me and others get up to speed on PostHog's tech stack and various bits of advice that make working on PostHog even better.

 ## Notes about learning